ICN UX Language Guide

 UI component "My Wallet" "My Account" or "My Accounts"

-SDK type Wallet interface Account interface
+SDK type (value / account abstraction) Wallet interface Account interface

 API concept "wallet address" "member account" or "DID"